s32x/ovrstat/README.md

 ![alt text](/img/ovrstatdarksmall.png "ovrstat")

-ovrstat.com is a simple web scraper for the Overwatch stats site that parses and serves the data retrieved as JSON.
+ovrstat is a simple web scraper for the Overwatch stats site that parses and serves the data retrieved as JSON.
 Also included is goow, a binding used to retrieve the stats that can be used as an Overwatch API go dep.

 Note: As this is a web-scraping API I saw no reason to serve separate data across multiple requests.
 While caching could be an option to save bandwidth on your end, I didn't see any reason not to give you back as much information as we retrieve from Blizzard, thus there is only one endpoint currently.